dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 The Intune App SDK consists of the following files:

-* **Microsoft.Intune.MAM.SDK.jar**: The interfaces necessary to enable MAM and interoperability with the Intune Company Portal app.
-Apps must specify it as an Android library reference.
+* **Microsoft.Intune.MAM.SDK.aar**: The SDK components, with the exception of the Support.V4 and Support.V7 JAR files.
+This file can be used in place of the individual components if your build system supports AAR files.
 * **Microsoft.Intune.MAM.SDK.Support.v4.jar**: The interfaces necessary to enable MAM in apps that use the Android v4 support library.
 Apps that need this support must reference the JAR file directly.
 * **Microsoft.Intune.MAM.SDK.Support.v7.jar**: The interfaces necessary to enable MAM in apps that use the Android v7 support library.
 Apps that need this support must reference the JAR file directly.

-* **The resource directory**: The resources (like strings) on which the SDK relies.

-* **Microsoft.Intune.MAM.SDK.aar**: The SDK components, with the exception of the Support.V4 and Support.V7 JAR files.
-This file can be used in place of the individual components if your build system supports AAR files.

-* **AndroidManifest.xml**: The additional entry points and the library requirements.
+* **proguard.txt**: Contains ProGuard rules which must be applied if building with ProGuard.
+* **CHANGELOG.txt**: Provides a record of changes made in each SDK version.
 * **THIRDPARTYNOTICES.TXT**:  An attribution notice that acknowledges third-party and/or OSS code that will be compiled into your app.

+If your build system does not support AAR files, you may use the following files in place of Microsoft.Intune.MAM.SDK.aar.
+* **Microsoft.Intune.MAM.SDK.jar**: The interfaces necessary to enable MAM and interoperability with the Intune Company Portal app.
+Apps must specify it as an Android library reference.
+* **The res directory**: The resources (like strings) on which the SDK relies.
+* **AndroidManifest.xml**: Entry points and the library requirements.

 ## Requirements

 The Intune App SDK is a compiled Android project.
 As a result, it is largely unaffected by the version of Android that the app uses for its minimum or target API versions.
-The SDK supports Android API 14 (Android 4.0+) to Android API 24.
+The SDK supports Android API 14 (Android 4.0+) through Android API 25 (Android 7.1).

+### Company Portal app
 The Intune App SDK for Android relies on the presence of the [Company Portal](https://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal) app on the device to enable app protection policies.
+The Company Portal retrieves app protection policies from the Intune service.
+When the app initializes, it loads policy and code to enforce that policy from the Company Portal.

+> [!NOTE]
+> When the Company Portal app is not on the device, an Intune-enlightened app behaves the same as a normal app that does not support Intune app protection policies.

 For app protection without device enrollment, the user is _**not**_ required to enroll the device by using the Company Portal app.

-## How the Intune App SDK works
+## SDK Integration

 ### Build integration

 The Intune App SDK is a standard Android library with no external dependencies. **Microsoft.Intune.MAM.SDK.jar** contains both the interfaces necessary for an app protection policy enablement and the code necessary to interoperate with the Microsoft Intune Company Portal app.

 **Microsoft.Intune.MAM.SDK.jar** must be specified as an Android library reference.
 To do this, open your app project in Android Studio and go to **File > New > New module** and select **Import .JAR/.AAR Package**.
-Select our Android archive package Microsoft.Intune.MAM.SDK.jar.
-To ensure successful export of Activities and Services:
+Select our Android archive package Microsoft.Intune.MAM.SDK.aar.

-1. Use the [Android manifest merger](https://developer.android.com/studio/build/manifest-merge.html) tool in Android Studio, which is part of the Android Developer Tools v.20 or above.
-(Recommended)

-2. Explicitly include the SDK JAR.

-3. Explicitly include the Activities and Services referenced in Microsoft.Intune.MAM.SDK in the AndroidManifest.xml of every consumer.

-4. Explicitly include the SDK's resources in every consumer.

-Additionally, **Microsoft.Intune.MAM.SDK.Support.v4** and **Microsoft.Intune.MAM.SDK.Support.v7** contain Intune variants of android.support.v4 and android.support.v7 respectively.
-They are not built into Microsoft.Intune.MAM.SDK in case an app does not want to include the support libraries.
+Additionally, **Microsoft.Intune.MAM.SDK.Support.v4** and **Microsoft.Intune.MAM.SDK.Support.v7** contain Intune variants of `android.support.v4` and `android.support.v7` respectively.
+They are not built into Microsoft.Intune.MAM.SDK.aar in case an app does not want to include the support libraries.
 They are standard JAR files instead of Android library projects.

+#### ProGuard

+If [ProGuard](http://proguard.sourceforge.net/) (or any other shrinking/obfuscation mechanism) is used as a build step, Intune SDK classes must be excluded.
+For ProGuard, this can be accomplished by including the rules from the proguard.txt file distributed with the SDK.

+The Azure Active Directory Authentication Libraries (ADAL) may have its own ProGuard restrictions.
+If your app integrates ADAL, you must follow the ADAL documentation on these restrictions.

 ### Entry points